BertrandBordage/django-tree/README.rst

 -----

 ``PathField`` is an automatic field, you don’t need to set, modify, or even see its value once it is installed.
 But you can use the ``Path`` object it returns to get tree information about the current instance, or make complex queries on the whole tree structure.
 Example to show you most of the possibilities:

 .. code:: python

     obj = YourModel.objects.all()[0]
-    obj.path.field.rebuild_tree()  # Rebuilds the whole tree,
+    obj.path.rebuild()  # Rebuilds all trees of this field,
                         # typically useful after a major migration.
     obj.path.depth
     obj.path.level
     obj.path.is_root